Sweet Protection Switcher MIPS Review

 Our Analysis and Test Results

-The Switcher MIPS is a great addition to the lineup.
-This helmet utilizes a hybrid design that combines in-mold and hard shell technology.
+The Switcher MIPS is an excellent addition to the ski helmet lineup.
+It utilizes a hybrid design that combines in-mold and hard shell technology.
 It offers great ventilation and an innovative design.

 Performance Comparison